ryotayamanaka/mcp-city/food-cart-demo/README.md

 # 🤖 Autonomous Food Cart IoT Demo

-This demo showcases how an AI agent can control IoT devices through simple API calls.
-The demo simulates an autonomous food cart with a promotional screen that can be controlled by an Agno AI agent.
+This demo showcases how AI agents can control IoT devices through simple API calls.
+The demo simulates an autonomous food cart with a promotional screen that can be controlled via MCP (Model Context Protocol) servers accessible from Claude Desktop.

 ## 🎯 Demo Overview

 - **IoT Device Simulation**: A web-based autonomous food cart with a promotional screen
-- **AI Agent Control**: Agno-powered agent with custom tools to control the screen
+- **AI Agent Control**: MCP servers accessible from Claude Desktop to control the screen
 - **API Integration**: RESTful API endpoints for device control
 - **Real-time Updates**: Live screen updates visible in the web interface